By Chuck Woodbury

 That’s where Rand McNally’s Motor Carriers’ Road Atlas saves the day.
 It shows every highway in North America where trucks can pass.
 And if a truck can pass, so can an RV.
 Use this atlas as your guide and you’ll never go bump and grind, and end up with a tow to an RV junkyard.
 The Motor Carriers’ Road Atlas also includes a highway-by-highway list of all low-clearance locations.

-We found the new 2021 edition listed for pre-order at Amazon.com (expected to be available June 22) but you should also soon be able to find it at a large bookstore or Camping World.
+We found the new 2021 edition on Amazon. but you should also soon be able to find it at a large bookstore or Camping World.
 Just be sure to check that it’s the new 2021 edition.